tq-bit/chattergram/readme.md

 Please tell me how you liked the submission.
 You can reach me on Twitter or on [dev.to](https://dev.to/tqbit)

 > Please note that I will not actively develop this app.
-You're welcome to fork it and do your thing :-)
+If you find a breaking bug, please open an issue and I'll look into it .

 Mail: [tobi@q-bit.me](mailto:tobi@q-bit.me) - Twitter: [@qbitme](https://twitter.com/qbitme)